-And there’s nothing worse than someone popping by your house and seeing papers and trash all over the tables, every dish in the house dirty in the sink, and clothes all over your floor.
+There’s nothing worse than someone popping by your house and seeing it.
+The papers on every countertop, every dish you own in the sink, and clothes all over your floor.
 Or giving someone a ride and having them see the war zone that lives in your car.
 It’s…awkward…

-Trying to find resources on organization strategies and how to conquer the clutter specifically for ADHD hasn’t gone well either.
+Finding resources for ADHD home organization–that actually work–hasn’t gone well.
 Most of the advice out there seems like it’s geared toward neurotypicals but branded for ADHDers.
 Any time I see an article saying, “do this organization thing and then keep it like that” I just want to slap someone.
-Getting it organized is only one small part of the problem–for me, keeping it that way is, and has always been, basically like tilting at windmills.
-(Yep, that’s a reference to Don Quixote cuz I’m a cool nerd like that.)

-The Two Guiding Principles of How to Conquer Clutter When You Have ADHD
+The Two Guiding Principles of ADHD Home Organization

 If you’ve been following the Konde Marie method, you know her framework for getting rid of stuff is whether or not it sparks joy.
 It may be the ADHD talking but that I could see myself overthinking.